Connect with us

 We are two social psychologists and a marketing scholar.
 Our research, presented at the 2023 Nobel Prize Summit, shows that social media actually has the ability to create user habits to share high-quality content.
 After a few tweaks to the reward structure of social media platforms, users begin to share information that is accurate and fact-based.

 The problem with habit-driven misinformation-sharing is significant.
 Facebook’s own research shows that being able to share already shared content with a single click drives misinformation.
-Thirty-eight percent of views of text misinformation and 65% of views of photographic misinformation from content that has been reshared twice, meaning a share of a share of a share of an original post.
+Thirty-eight percent of views of text misinformation and 65% of views of photographic misinformation come from content that has been reshared twice, meaning a share of a share of a share of an original post.
 The biggest sources of misinformation, such as Steve Bannon’s War Room, exploit social media’s popularity optimization to promote controversy and misinformation beyond their immediate audience.

-How social media algorithms misinformation.
+How social media algorithms drive misinformation.

 Re-targeting rewards

 To investigate the effect of a new reward structure, we gave financial rewards to some users for sharing accurate content and not sharing misinformation.
-These financial rewards simulated the positive social feedback, such as likes, that users typically when they share content on platforms.
+These financial rewards simulated the positive social feedback, such as likes, that users typically receive when they share content on platforms.
 In essence, we created a new reward structure based on accuracy instead of attention.

 As on popular social media platforms, participants in our research learned what got rewarded by sharing information and observing the outcome, without being explicitly informed of the rewards beforehand.
 This means that the intervention did not change the users’ goals, just their online experiences.
 After the change in reward structure, participants shared significantly more content that was accurate.
-More remarkably, users continued to share accurate content even after we rewards for accuracy in a subsequent round of testing.
+More remarkably, users continued to share accurate content even after we removed rewards for accuracy in a subsequent round of testing.
 These results show that users can be given incentives to share accurate information as a matter of habit.

 A different group of users received rewards for sharing misinformation and for not sharing accurate content.
-Surprisingly, their sharing most resembled that of users who shared as they normally would, without any financial reward.
+Surprisingly, their sharing most resembled that of users who shared news as they normally would, without any financial reward.
 The striking similarity between these groups reveals that social media platforms encourage users to share attention-getting content that engages others at the expense of accuracy and safety.

 Engagement and the bottom line